-Tax free cash ISAs are one of the best ways to consistently build up your savings.
-If you don’t yet have an ISA, get one now!
-Why?
-Read on…
+In the UK, tax-free cash ISAs are one of the best ways to consistently build up your savings.

-Every year, each person in the UK over the age of 16 has an allowance of money they can put in a tax-free savings account, called an ISA.
-Once your money's in the account, it stays tax-free, year after year.
-So if you have a little bit of spare money lying around, you should absolutely, definitely, 100%, put it in an ISA.
-After all, why pay tax (currently 20% on savings interest) when you don’t have to?
+Every year, each person in the UK over the age of 16 has an allowance of money (£20,000 maximum) they can put in a tax-free savings account, called an ISA.
+Once your money's in the account, it stays tax-free, FOREVER.

 For more on ISAs, read our guide on the best ISA accounts.